-The Data Quality Committee – a collaborative of public companies, service providers and others working to improve standardized financial reporting – approved rules related to versions 4 and 5 and guidance for the Statement of Cash Flows in October, 2017.
-These freely-available resources help public companies detect inconsistencies or errors in their XBRL-formatted financial data.
+In February, 2019, the Data Quality Committee – a collaborative of public companies, providers and data users working to improve standardized financial reporting – approved version 8 of freely-available rules and guidance to help filers using US GAAP and IFRS Taxonomies supported by the US Securities and Exchange Commission detect and resolve inconsistencies or errors in XBRL-formatted financial data.

 Items tagged with "data quality"

 At this meeting, industry leaders will participate in discussions and plans for developing guidance and rules for use by public companies complying with the XBRL requirements of the US Securities and Exchange Commission.
 Learn about the Data Quality Committee.

 CFA Institute Podcast – Structured Data, Artificial Intelligence, and Blockchain: What Will the Future Bring?